B7-Tech/TrackHub/README.md

 ```

 Open index.html in your browser:
 Just double-click the file

-Or right-click and select "Open with browser"
+Or right-click and select "Open with browser", or go live

-💡 No server or setup required — it's a static site!
+###💡 No server or setup required — it's a static site!

-✨ Future Ideas
+##✨ Future Ideas
 Add categories or filters

 Allow users to edit/delete posts